odino/odino.github.com/source/_posts/2015-02-20-on-monoliths-service-oriented-architectures-and-microservices.markdown

 One thing to clarify about SOAs is that, nowadays, the term has lost its appeal due to the fact that it [might mean too many things](http://martinfowler.com/bliki/ServiceOrientedAmbiguity.html):
-SOAs is a very general term and it's hard to pinpoint what they actually represent, though, in recent years, it seems that we all agreed that a very good way to do SOAs is through microservices.
+SOA is a very general term and it's hard to pinpoint what it actually represents, though, in recent years, it seems that we all agreed that a very good way to do SOA is through microservices.

 ## Microservices

 {% img right /images/ants-microservices.png %}

 And here we are with [microservices](http://martinfowler.com/articles/microservices.html).
-What do microservice-base architectures actually are?
+What do microservice-based architectures actually are?

 I could say a lot of things but, to simplify, I will pick my own definition:

 > microservice-based architectures are the ones
-> that mimic SOAs with [unix-inspired](http://en.wikipedia.org/wiki/Unix_philosophy) services,
+> that mimic SOAs with very small, [unix-inspired](http://en.wikipedia.org/wiki/Unix_philosophy) services,
 > which do one thing and do it well

 What does that actually mean?
 Shrink those services,